 - Soup made of pureed kabocha and soy milk

-The 7-8 month period is characterized by the baby’s ability to chew with her/his gums, close the lips and swallow, and so the foods transition from purees to diced foods.
-Parents usually start giving the baby two meals a day to start building a routine of mealtime.
+The 7-8 month period is characterized by the baby’s ability to chew with her/his gums, close the lips, and swallow, so the foods transition from purees to diced foods.
+Parents usually give the baby two meals a day to start building a mealtime routine.

-As I did a mix of spoon-feeding and BLW, mealtimes were a messy ordeal.
+As I did a mix of spoon-feeding and BLW, mealtimes were messy.
 But thanks to the constant cleaning after mealtime, our dining table and floor were always (near) spotless!

 Stage 3: 9-11 Months